jasonsebastian/su-entry-task/README.md

 # NTU Student Union IT Entry Task

 ## Description
-This project is a mini blog.
+This project is a blog site.
 Users who have registered on the blog can like and comment posts, while admins can create, edit, delete posts; as well as register users to the blog.

 This project is built on Django.